Descriptions of all the objective variables used to list and organise the initial coin offering market.

-Our focus is to provide the tools for anyone to benchmark and assess the viability of initial coin offerings, coins and tokens by providing crucial information including financials, snapshots, roadmaps, technology and more.
+Our focus is to provide the tools for anyone to benchmark and assess the viability of initial coin offerings, tokenised assets and cryptocurrencies by providing crucial information including financials, snapshots, roadmaps, technology and more.

 Here is a list of every variable we present on our platform: